haithcockce/learning-stuff/docs/training/infiniband-overview.md

   - _Mid-Layer_ or functionality largely arbitrated and initialized by the OS in question to manage the underlying RDMA/IB operations and IB network fabric.
   - Hardware-specific drivers

-- _HCA_ Host Channel Adapter, dedicated hardware which enables the RDMA protocol and operates like a Network Interface Card specialized for RDMA.
+- _Host Channel Adapter_ (HCA), dedicated hardware which enables the RDMA protocol and operates like a Network Interface Card specialized for RDMA.
 Often referred to as just Channel Adapter (CA).

+- _Subnet Manager_ (SM) main software to manage a network of IB nodes (like a router on a regular TCP/IP network)
+  - Can run on a dedicated IB switch or simply on a system in the network.
+    - This implies a dedicated IB hardware switch is not necessary to run in an IB network but is often found in larger HPC clusters.
+    - When running on generic hardware, usually runs via `opensm`.
+  - An SM discovers and configures all the IB fabric devices to enable traffic flow between those devices.
+  - An SM applies network traffic related configurations such as Quality of Service (QoS), routing, and partitioning of the fabric devices.
+  - Multiple SMs can reside on a single network
+  - Can segment a network via _Partition Keys_ (PKeys), very similarly to a VLAN.

 - Below is a heavily abstracted diagram detailing some of the above info

 <img align="center" src="https://raw.githubusercontent.com/haithcockce/learning-stuff/master/docs/training/media/tcp-vs-rdma.jpg" style="max-width:100%;">

 - **Note** Be prepared for a _lot_ of initialisms.
 The userspace and kernelspace implementations of RDMA/IB use the initialisms within their code extensively, so knowing the initialisms helps in reading the code.